 6 Steps to Safe Babywearing

-Alyce Mostert is the vice-chairperson of Baby Wearers Western Australia Inc and owner of Cloth and Carry.
+Alyce Mostert is the secretary of Baby Wearers Western Australia Inc and owner of Cloth and Carry.
 Please note that this article is written from a Western education perspective and may differ from cultural and generational knowledge around babywearing.

 ‘Babywearing’ simply means holding or carrying a baby or young child using a baby carrier.
 Holding a baby is universal and natural; baby carriers make it easier and more comfortable – Babywearing International